The following content is only for reference and learning, and the ranking is not divided.

 |17||Iglesia de San Francisco||San Francisco Church is located on San Francisco square in the center of La Paz.
 It was built in 1548.
 In 1610, a snowstorm collapsed the church.
 It was rebuilt in nearly 10 years from 1744 to 1753.
 The whole church is completely built of flat large stone blocks, and the surface is carved with exquisite reliefs.|

-Located in the San Francisco square of the same name, it is also the landmark of the city.
+Located in the San Francisco square of the same name, it is also a landmark of the city.
 There are many people, local people, and foreigners.
 There are also many small vendors, such as shoeshine, cake, tea, and handicrafts.

 The second floor of the church is a museum.
 From the bell tower, you can overlook the nearby city scene and the distant mountain scenery.
 It’s close to the witch market.